These NASA Lego figures are getting kids excited about careers in science

 The experiential curriculum and resource guide, Build to Launch, is a new elementary and middle school initiative from Lego Education, the toymaker’s childhood learning products division, and NASA.
 It teaches problem-solving while exposing students to an array of STEM and STEAM (science, technology, engineering, math, arts, and science) jobs required for both space missions and more earthbound arenas.
 The program released in September in anticipation of the upcoming test launch of NASA’s Space Launch System (SLS) mega-rocket, which will one day return humans back to the moon as part of the Artemis missions.

-In honor of National STEM/STEAM Day on November 8, Lego is turning up the excitement—announcing plans to send its Space Team figurines aboard the SLS when it launches in February.
+In honor of National STEM/STEAM Day on November 8, Lego Education is turning up the excitement—announcing plans to send its Space Team figurines aboard the SLS when it launches in February.
 “When the kids learn that Kate and Kyle are going to space, they’re going to scream,” says Bissett.

 Kate and Kyle are hardly the first Legos in space.
 But their flight ties into ramped-up efforts to engage young people in STEM in a more enduring way.